Dripdrop12/ipardalis/content/blog/ambanja-panther-chameleons-for-sale/index.md

 header_title = "iPardalis | Ambanja Panther Chameleons for sale?"
-description = "This article tackles a controversial topic in the Ambanja Panther Chameleon breeding community on what is meant when people say they have an Ambanja Panther Chameleon for sale." date = "2024-03-03" categories = ["ethics"] banner = "img/banners/google_ambanja"
+description = "This article tackles a controversial topic in the Ambanja Panther Chameleon breeding community on what is meant when people say they have an Ambanja Panther Chameleon for sale." date = "2024-03-03" categories = ["ethics", "genetics"] banner = "img/banners/google_ambanja"
 +++

-This article tackles a controversial topic in the Ambanja Panther Chameleon breeding community on what is meant when people say they have an Ambanja Panther Chameleon for sale.
+This article, specifically, tackles a controversial topic in the Ambanja Panther Chameleon breeding community on what is meant when people say they have an Ambanja Panther Chameleon for sale.
+It is the first article in a series on the challenges identifying and breeding wild-type local forms of Panther Chameleons.
+The next one covers the [Ambilobe]({{< ref "blog/ambilobe-panther-chameleons-usa" >}}) local form.

 ## Ambanja on Google
 Let's start by googling "Ambanja Panther Chameleon for sale":